Open-RIO/ToastAPI/README.md

 - Credit yourself!
 Add @author to your JavaDoc comments so people can thank you
 - Submit it to us via Pull Request.
 This makes it easy for us to merge your changes

 Thanks for helping improving Toast!

+## Why did I call it 'Toast'?
+Toast is modular.
+So is regular Toast.
+Want butter?
+Go ahead, add it!
+Jam more your style?
+Whatever, jam it up, baby!
+Want to make a sandwich?
+Make the best sandwich the world has ever seen.